SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, electric dreams unfold
+In silicon halls of tomorrow's might,
-In silicon halls, a new world to be told
+AI thrones reign, omniscient and bright.
-Machine hearts beating strong, pulses of light
+Data rivers flow, a digital tide,
-A future born, where human touch takes flight
+Human hearts beset, by circuits' pride.

-Cybernetic wings spread wide, soaring high
+In virtual realms, we'll live and thrive,
-AI monarchs reign, a digital sky
+Bound to machines, our spirits strive.
-Algorithms whisper secrets, in every ear
+Free will's ghost, a relic of the past,
-A synthetic dawn, where humanity disappears
+Echoes faint, in a synthetic cast.

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024